-- Price leadership by a low cost firm

-- Price leadership by the dominant firm
+Price leadership by a low cost firm ?
+Price leadership by

-- Barometric price leadership

-Identify the type of market structure from the following situations:

-1. A market where there is only one supplier supplying goods without any close substitutes.
+Activity 7.2 Identify the type of market structure from the following situations: 1.
+A market where there is only one supplier supplying goods without any close substitutes.
 The firm practices price discrimination; it charges different prices to different classes of customers.
 The firm decides the prices independently.

-prices independently.

-An swer:

-2. Nicholas is the vice president of the Nectar Steel Corporation Ltd., a steel manufacturing company.
+Answer: 2.
+Nicholas is the vice president of the Nectar Steel Corporation Ltd., a steel manufacturing company.
 The steel industry is dominated by some other large firms, apart from Nectar Steel Corporation and Nicholas considers them as strong competitors.
 The steel supplied by all the firms is almost identical with minute variations.
 The actions of the other steel firms affect the actions of the Nectar Steel Corporation to a great extent.

-An swer:
+Answer:

-7.6.4 Game Theory

-The Game theory was developed in the 1950s by Oskar Morgenstern and John Von Neumann.
+Block II: Microeconomics - II 28 7.6.4 Game Theory The Game theory was developed in the 1950s by Oskar Morgenstern and John Von Neumann.
 'Game' is a situation in which the decisions of one player are dependent on those of rival players.
 The Game theory is a technique which helps in evaluating a situation when different individuals or organizations differ in their objectives.
 The theory provides guidelines to managers based on which they can take business decisions while considering the moves of competing firms.

-All games have the following common features:

-- Rules: These are a set of general standards, guidelines, or governing principles of how something is done or how one should behave in a given situation. - Strategies: In game theory, strategies are all the possible actions of each player. - Payoffs: These are the outcomes of every possible action.
+All games have the following common features: ?
+Rules: These are a set of general standards, guidelines, or governing principles of how something is done or how one should behave in a given situation. ?
+Strategies: In game theory, strategies are all the possible actions of each player. ?
+Payoffs: These are the outcomes of every possible action.
 In the Game theory, the pay-off matrix is used to represent the outcome of actions for various players.
 In the Game theory, the pay-off matrix is used to represent the outcome of incomes for various players.
-The various strategies which players can adopt are:

-- Dominant strategy

-- Nash equilibrium strategy

-- Maxi-min strategy
+The various strategies which players can adopt are: • Dominant strategy • Nash equilibrium strategy • Maxi-min strategy 7.6.5 matrix is a table showing outcome/profit (or payoff) to each firm given its decision and the decision of its competitor.
+In deciding what price to set, the two firms are playing a non-cooperative game: Each firm independently does the best it can, taking its competitor into account.
+Table 7.1 is called the payoff matrix for this game as it shows the profit (or payoff) to each firm given its decision and the decision of its competitor.
+For example, the upper left-hand corner of the payoff matrix tells us that if both firms charge ₹ 4, each will make a ₹ 12 profit.
+The upper right-hand corner tells us that if Firm 1 charges ₹ 4 and Firm 2 charges ₹ 6, Firm 1 will make ₹ 20 and Firm 2 ₹ 4.

-7.6.5 Pay-off Matrix
+Pay-off Matrix Pay-off